 14.1 VISITOR CONTROL ATTENDANT (VCA)

 A VCA takes over for the Receptionist at the end of business hours and is on duty each evening until the building closes and during building hours on Saturdays and Sundays.
 The VCA monitors building entry, checks for ID, and inspects bags.
 Problems in the building should be reported to a VCA immediately.
-Please be aware that the VCA may be away from his or her desk for short periods of time, and you should use extra caution when entering and leaving the building during those times.
-Students are advised to wait for the VCA to return so s/he can watch you walk to your car or escort you to your car as preferred.
+Please be aware that the VCA may be away from his or her desk for short periods of time, and students should use extra caution when entering and leaving the building during those times.
+Students are advised to wait for the VCA to return so s/he can watch them walk to their car or escort them to their car as preferred.

 14.2 LAPTOP COMPUTER SECURITY

 On occasion, laptop computers may be misplaced or stolen.
 These computers are permanently unrecoverable because the owner cannot be identified.

-Using the STOP identification system protects your computer in three ways:
+Using the STOP identification system protects a student’s computer in three ways:

 Tags can be purchased for $12.00 and will be affixed by the University Police.
 Contact the University of Chicago Police Department (773-702-8181) for more information.

 Please keep in mind that no system is foolproof.
-You should look into renter’s insurance, since many policies will cover laptops.
-You may also see if the laptop can be insured under a family member’s homeowner policy.
+Students should look into renter’s insurance, since many policies will cover laptops.
+Students also may see if the laptop can be insured under a family member’s homeowner policy.

-On a final note, please do not leave your laptop unattended when in the building.
+On a final note, please do not leave laptops unattended when in the building.
 The financial loss of a laptop is enormous, and the class notes and outlines kept on the laptop cannot be replaced.
 In addition, students are advised to back everything up regularly, whether to a cloud or an external hard drive.

 14.3 CARD-KEY ACCESS

-Please make sure you carry your Chicago Card at all times.
-In addition to needing it to enter the building, you may be asked to display it to verify that you are a law student.
+Students should carry their Chicago Card at all times.
+In addition to needing it to enter the building, students may be asked to display it to verify that they are a law student.

 14.4 SECURITY ALERTS